 Water-soluble vitamins are not stored in the body, so you need to have them more often.

 If you have more than you need, your body gets rid of the extra vitamins when you urinate.
-Because they are not stored in the body, these vitamins are generally not harmful.
+As they are not stored in the body, too much of these vitamins are generally not harmful.

 Water-soluble vitamins are:

 - controlling body fluids inside and outside cells

 - turning the food you eat into energy

 You need minerals in the form they are found in food.